 Deputy leader and former UnitedFuture MP

 Judy had 6 years in Parliament with United-Future, and was the Deputy Leader for 4 of those years.
 She has been a Board member since becoming Deputy Leader.

 Currently, Judy is in her second term as Deputy Mayor of Whakatane District and is also in her first term as an elected member of the Bay of Plenty District Health Board.

 Judy is married with 3 adult children and 5 grandchildren.
 She is 59 years old and lives in Ohope.

-Party President and Secretary and candidate for Northcote
+Party President and Secretary and candidate for Botany

-Born and bred in NZ, Damian lives on the North Shore of Auckland with his partner in their first home.
+Born and bred in Auckland, Damian lives in Botany with his partner.

 He is a strong believer in the liberal values at the core of UnitedFuture that encourages diversity and tolerance at all levels of our community.
 He has a passion for social justice and has spoken on these issues on behalf of the party at a number of forums.
 He also sees the stewardship of our natural environment as a key issue, with a desire to leave it in a better state for future generations.

 Damian has stood as a candidate for UnitedFuture on three occasions, most recently in 2014 in Northcote.
 He was elected to the board in 2011 and currently serves as Party President and Secretary (pending appointment of a new person to this role).

 Damian has worked in process improvement for over a decade, working to identify how to make people’s jobs easier while increasing customer satisfaction.